camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 #### Optional: Configure external database

-If you don't like to install a new PostgreSQL instance with Helm, you can configure Web Modeler to use an existing external database.
-Set `postgresql.enabled: false` and provide the values under `webModeler.restapi.externalDatabase`:
+If you don't want to install a new PostgreSQL instance with Helm, but connect Web Modeler to an existing external database, set `postgresql.enabled: false` and provide the values under `webModeler.restapi.externalDatabase`:

 ```yaml
 webModeler: